 The case of Zbigniew Rybczyński is one of the most flamboyant Oscar stories in the history of the Academy.
-Rarely does an Oscar laureate get into a fight with policemen on the day of the award ceremony, get arrested, and soon released, becoming the hero of his cellmates.
+Only very rarely does an Oscar laureate get into a fight with policemen on the day of the award ceremony, get arrested, and soon get released, becoming the hero of his cellmates.

 When Rybczyński finished Tango in 1980, he did not expect an Oscar nomination.
 Two years later, he was already living in Vienna, where the Austrian authorities granted him political asylum.
-That’s where he was informed that Tango was among films nominated for the most important international film award.
-Rybczyński received a visa; the Academy also sent him an invitation to the gala and... a one way ticket.
+That’s where he was informed that Tango was amongst the films nominated for the most important international film award.
+Rybczyński received a visa; the Academy also sent him an invitation to the gala and ... a one-way ticket.
 The problem was that Rybczyński could not afford a return ticket.
-He wouldn’t have gone to America weren’t it for his friends, who arranged a fundraiser for him.
+He wouldn’t have gone to the United States if not for his friends, who arranged a fundraiser for him.

 A Foreigner's Guide to Polish Animation